L2XGNN: Learning to Explain Graph Neural Networks: Experiments

-\paragraph{Graph Classification Comparison with Base GNNs.} Following the experimental procedure proposed in \citet{zhang2021protgnn}, Table \ref{tab:accuracy} lists the results of using \exgnn with base GNN architectures for graph classification tasks.
+Following the experimental procedure proposed in \citet{zhang2021protgnn}, Table \ref{tab:accuracy} lists the results of using \exgnn with base GNN architectures for graph classification tasks.
+We observe that \exgnn is competitive and often even outperforms the base GNN models on the benchmark datasets.
 The primary goal of this work is not to provide a better predictive model, but to provide faithful explanation masks while maintaining similar predictive performance.
+To prove this point, we perform a paired t-test via 5x2 cross-validation with significant level $\alpha=0.05$ \citep{dietterich1998approximate} (see Appendix \ref{app:5x2} for more details).
+The test indicates there is \textit{no statistically significant difference} between the base models and their explainable counterpart (either in the connected or disconnected version).
 This analysis is important since inherent interpretable networks are known for creating a trade-off with the predictive capabilities of the model, and practitioners may not be willing to sacrifice the prediction accuracy for increased transparency \citep{miao2022interpretable}.
-Nevertheless, we observe that \exgnn is competitive and often even outperforms the base GNN models on the benchmark datasets.